AVAA Toolkit Scripting Guide

 • log A logger to raise feedback to the user

-• api The API to access core functions and state
+• api The API to access core functions

 • bag An object persistent across full conversion of the document